Intrinsic justifications for large-cardinal axioms: Intrinsic justifications for small large cardinals

-Let us imagine that $V_{\alpha}$ is a level of the universe consisting of all the sets that we have built up so far, but is still only a set.
-(We might imagine that it is a model of first-order ZF, for example.)
-Now suppose we have some second-order parameter $X \subseteq V_{\alpha}$ and some first-order formula $\phi$ with the property that $\phi(X)$ witnesses the $\Pi^0_n$-describaility of $V_{\alpha}$ for some $n$, that is the formula together with the parameter constitutes a ``mark" for $V_{\alpha}$ which is not reflected down to any lower level.
-Then this mark for $V_{\alpha}$ is a warrant for us concluding that $V_{\alpha}$ cannot be all of $V$.
+We can articulate this notion of what is involved in this conception of set as follows.
+Let us begin with the example of motivating an inaccessible cardinal.
+The property of being inaccessible is equivalent to the property of being $\Pi^{0}_{n}$-indescribable for all positive integers $n$.
+Let us imagine that $V_{\alpha}$ is a level of the universe consisting of all the sets that we have built up so far, for example perhaps $\alpha$ is a worldly cardinal (a cardinal $\alpha$ such that $V_{\alpha}$ is a model of first-order ZFC).
+Now suppose we have some $X \subseteq V_{\alpha}$ and some formula $\phi$ in the second-order language of set theory with exactly one free second-order variable, and all quantified variables being first-order variables, with the property that the formula $\phi$, together with $X$ as the value assigned to its free second-order variable, witnesses the $\Pi^0_n$-describability of $V_{\alpha}$ for some positive integer $n$.
+The ordered pair $(\phi,X)$ constitutes a ``mark" for $V_{\alpha}$, which we regard as a warrant for concluding that $V_{\alpha}$ is not all of $V$.
+That is, the existence of such a mark is taken to be an ``existence condition" in the sense outlined by Tait as was described just above.
 We are therefore justified in adding one more level.

-The idea is that there is some foundation for saying that we are justified in positing a level of the universe $V_{\kappa}$ which is a closure point for the process of building up new levels in this way.
-That is, if we build up new levels of the universe in this way, proceeding one step further whenever encounter a ``mark" for the level which represents all of what we have built up so far, and taking limits at limits ordinals, then we will eventually reach a point where this process has been exhausted and cannot proceed any further, but is still not all of $V$.
-We can motivate this by the idea that $V$ is ``undefinable", whereas the domain of sets that we can build up in this way should be regarded as a definable entity.
-This idea serves as the motivation for higher-order reflection principles.